sirtony/rraylib/README.md

 This crate does not provide compilation support for Android, Web, or Raspberry Pi and there are no plans to change that.

-Pull requests are welcome for any of the above.
+Pull requests are welcome for any of the above, or any other issue.

 ## Features